MCGPPeters/Radix/C#/Design decisions.md

 Is not in scope for Radix...
 When the runtime received a command, it assumed the issuer of the command is authorized to do so.
 For auditing purposes it does however require information about the identity of the issuer of a command.

+# Distributed architecture

+A specific bounded context instance can be hosted on multiple nodes on the distributed runtime.
+A node can contain multiple bounded context instances.
+An aggregate can only exist on 1 (one) node at runtime, but can migrate to another node.
+A message for an aggregate can arrive at any node.
+When the aggregate is not found locally, the location will be looked up.
+If it can't be found in any node, the aggregate will be restored if it was ever created.
+Else an error occurs.
+A peer-to-peer architecture seems to be warranted.

+The addresses of the aggregates can serve as the consistent hashes needed for finding the aggregates in the p2p overlay network.

+The architecture is more grid oriented than cluster oriented since each different node has a different (set of) tasks, whereas a cluster acts as a single system performing the same task that is controlled and scheduled centrally.

 # Open questions

 -